nextcloud/documentation/admin_manual/configuration_files/federated_cloud_sharing_configuration.rst

 automatically added to your trusted list when you create new Federation shares.

 You may also enter Nextcloud server URLs in the **Add Nextcloud Server** field.

+A red light means the connection failed.
 The yellow light indicates a successful connection, with no user names exchanged.
 The green light indicates a successful connection with user names exchanged.

-A red light means the connection failed.
+The prerequisiste for a green status is that the trusted servers where maintained in both interacting Nextcloud servers.
+Additionally ``occ federation:sync-addressbooks`` must have been executed (part of cron job list).

 .. figure:: images/federation-1.png